jacquesfunk/utils/shell-snippets.md

+# Linux

-# awk
+## awk

 ```

-# write only 1st and 2nd column of file, using white space as delimiter
+## write only 1st and 2nd column of file, using white space as delimiter
 awk '{print $1, $2}' log.txt

 # set delimiter when choosing columns